Are you a “hands on”, “do it yourself” kind of person?

-We're asking for money saving tips from professional truck drivers on tasks they've learned to do on their trucks themselves so that others can benefit from their knowledge.
-Submit your tip here.
+We’re asking for money saving tips from professional truck drivers on tasks they’ve learned to do on their trucks themselves so that others can benefit from their knowledge.
+Submit your tip through the form below.
 We think this page will be especially valuable to owner-operators.

 While this list is bound to grow, here are some do it yourself tasks to consider, just to get the ball rolling.

 Some links below we gratefully acknowledge are on the website of OverdriveOnline.com.

 The blanks indicate that those topics need some information.

 There may be other do it yourself tasks that truck drivers can do.
 If you have a preventive maintenance tip for professional truck drivers to share, we’d enjoy reading and posting it.

 |Task Needing to be Done||How to Do It|

 |Cook food in your truck||link; link|

 |Check your truck’s tire tread depth and pressure||link|